openebs-archive/openebs-docs/docs/ugndm.md

 ---
 ------

-This section provides the operations need to performed by User and Admin for configuring NDM.
+This section provides the operations need to performed by the Admin for configuring NDM.

-<font size="5">User operations</font>

-None

 <font size="5">Admin operations</font>